 Each autumn, the partners elect a nominated cause to be the firm’s charity of the year for the following year.
 The firm support this charity by joining in events, donating “oath fees,” promoting the charity on our website, newsletters, and emails and by ad hoc collections and donations.

-In addition to their support for Centrepoint in 2018, Freemans gave to the Kanu Heart Foundation by co-sponsoring the Petrolex Kanu Cup.
+In addition to our support for Centrepoint in 2018, we donated to the Kanu Heart Foundation by co-sponsoring the Petrolex Kanu Cup.
 This was a charity football match that brought together a host of former Premier League and African international players.

-The charity was founded by former Premier League and Nigeria footballer Nwankwo Kanu, aka simply Kanu, and helps predominantly young African children who suffer heart defects.
+The charity was founded by former Premier League and Nigerian footballer Nwankwo Kanu, aka Kanu, and helps predominantly young African children who suffer heart defects.
 The match raised a total of over £50,000 for the Kanu Heart Foundation.